marcogrecopriolo/guglielmo/README.md

 - debug verbosity (and logging in general)
 - cleanup the source, remove objects that are not needed, consolidate buffer usage
 - make loading settings more resilient to duff values
+- detect that devices have been added or removed in flight, detect wake ups after system suspends, etc.

 ## Acknowledgements, copyright, etc...